hang-on/Versus/README.md

 is best played against a real human, this game can also cater to an intense one-player Pong showdown, thanks to the built-in, always Pong-ready AI.

-Depending on where it hits the paddle, the ball is deflected either upwards or downwards.
+Depending on where it hits the paddle, the ball is deflected either upwards, downwards or straight horizontally.
 Every time the ball is deflected by a paddle, its speed increases for a still longer time period.
 After a little while, the ball swirls fast between the two players.
 Every time the ball is served from the center line, its speed is reset.

 Versus is built with tools and knowledge from the SMS-Power! community.
 Thanks to Maxim (BMP2Tile), Bock (Meka), Calindro (Emulicious), and sverx (PSGLib and